 Unfortunately, neither method is cheap, costing upwards of $10,000 or more per installation.
 Nevertheless, our team at Woodinville Septic Service is excited at such a development and its environmental implications.

 We wanted to share this breakthrough to keep septic system owners up to date with what’s going on in the industry.
 Regardless of how septic tanks evolve, they will always require regular inspections.
 A nitrogen-reducing septic system may be the norm within the next decade or so.
+Contact us today to schedule a consultation.

 Serving Woodinville, Redmond, Kirkland, Bothell, Mountlake Terrace, Bellevue, Sammamish, Duvall, Issaquah, Snoqualmie and more